-Math is used by hydrologists as measurement is fundamental for assessing water resources and understanding the processes involved in the hydrologic cycle.
+Hydrologists use measurement, which is fundamental for assessing water resources and understanding the processes involved in the hydrologic cycle.
 Observations of hydrologic processes are used to make predictions of the future behavior of hydrologic systems.
 Hydrologists may also analyze the statistical properties of hydrologic records, such as rainfall or river flow, or use hydrologic models to show simplified, conceptual representations of a part of the hydrologic cycle.